Skip to Content

 Because I’itoi onions are easy to grow, it is simple to plant them throughout the garden.
 Onions are excellent companion plants for brassicas, beets, strawberries, and tomatoes

-Plant one bulb near the plant, and the I’itoi onions will grow, divide, and provide companion planting benefits.
+By planting a single bulb in close proximity to the plant, the I’itoi onions will flourish, multiply, and offer valuable companion planting advantages.
 For more information on preventing pests organically, read this post.

 5. Use all parts of the I’itoi onion as needed throughout the season